XYOracleNetwork-v1/sdk-core-kotlin/sample/README.md

 ## Using Android Studio

-If we are using Android Studio to create this simple app, then make sure it is updated to the latest versions.
+We are using Android Studio to create this simple app, then make sure it is updated to the latest versions.

 ### Virtual Device Emulator